11 Proven Benefits of Grapes

 It’s a common notion that grapes and red wine can be heart-healthy as they have antioxidants.
 Studies show that grapes contain several polyphenols such as resveratrol and quercetin that may have anti-inflammatory properties.
 They may help reduce the risk of cardiovascular diseases.
 Researchers found that the highest concentration of polyphenols was in the stems, leaves, and seeds.
 Specifically, the fruits may have shown to protect the lining of blood vessels, reduce LDL oxidation, slow the progression of atherosclerosis, and reduce oxidative stress.
 [3] [4]

 In a study by researchers from the University of Connecticut, a grape-enriched diet for 12 weeks may have helped decrease plasma triglycerides, very-low-density lipoprotein (VLDL) cholesterol, and the concentration of cholesterol in the aorta of guinea pigs.
-Another animal study revealed that freeze-dried whole table grape powder may help significantly lower blood pressure in rats who were fed a high salt diet, bringing down the risk of heart failure or damage.
+Another animal study revealed that freeze-dried whole table grape powder may help significantly lower blood pressure in rats who were fed a high salt diet, bringing down the risk of heart damage.
 Further human studies are ongoing to indicate the many ways table grapes, grape juice, and red or white wine may benefit heart health.
 [5] [6]

 Health benefits of grapes infographic